petermsiegel/pmsLibrary/README.md

 __pmsLibrary__: A library of useful APL functions and operators, specified as prototypes, best implemented within the language.
+NOTE: Slowly moving to a standard style (Classes in CamelCase, methods in lower_case).

 * For source files, see _pmsLibrary/src_, all _.dyalog_ files.
 * For help information, see _pmsLibrary/docs_, mostly _.help_ text files, but see ___formatHelp.pdf___.